This is part one of a three-part series. Click here for part two and here for part three

 Which Restaurant?

 We proceed to Cook City, which looked like a bigger town on the map, about 4 miles up the road.
 Sure enough, it was bigger and we spotted at least 4 restaurants.
 The sign for the Prospector looked nice so we peeked inside the window but saw it was open but empty.
 We looked across the street and saw a lot of people at a restaurant and decided to follow the crowd.
 The menu looked average and there was a 30-40 minute wait.
-It was about 7:00 and we decided to go back to the Prospector and try that one.
+It was about 7:00 and we decided to go back to the Prospector and try it.
 We were looking at the menu as the restaurant was being vacuumed and a lady came out and told us where to go to get burgers, pasta, or Asian food.
 Very strange because it felt like she didn’t want our business.

 We went down the street to the Bistro.
 There were two other tables having dinner so we stayed and got a burger.
 After all, how badly can a restaurant mess up a burger?
 The waitress did not greet us as we picked up a menu to see the selections.
 We picked a table, sat down, and finally, she came over and asked for our order.
 She waited until just before our food arrived to gives us napkins, forks, and knives.
 The burger was just OK but at this point, we were weirded out by the town and just wanted something in our stomach before driving to Canyon Village for the night.
 Strange, very strange!